cherrih/react-app-setup/README.md

 Go ahead and add the line `node_modules` to the .gitignore file.

 ### Setting up Webpack and Babel
-To compile our modules, we're going to use [Webpack](https://webpack.js.org/guides/getting-started/) _(psst... this is another great link to bookark)_
+To compile our modules, we're going to use [Webpack](https://webpack.js.org/guides/getting-started/) _(psst... this is another great link to bookmark)_

 Go ahead and create two files in your root directory: 'webpack.config.js' and 'package.json'.